Decompositions of congruence subgroups of Chevalley groups: Abstract

 \section{Abstract}

-We formulate and prove relative versions of several classical decompositions known in the theory of Chevalley groups over commutative rings.
-As an application we obtain upper estimates for the width of principal congruence subgroups in terms of several families of generators.
-Some of our results are new even in the absolute case and were previously studied only for groups over finite fields.
+We formulate and prove relative versions of several decompositions known in the theory of Chevalley groups over commutative rings.
+These decompositions are used to obtain factorizations in terms of subsystem subgroups of type $\rA_\ell$ and upper estimates of the width of principal congruence subgroups with respect to Tits--Vaserstein generators.